matheustardivo/dotfiles/README.md

 # matheustardivo's dotfiles

 ## Install instructions
-(TODO: I need to create a new install script, and maybe think about create symlinks instead of copying files)

-Just run `./install.sh`
+Just run `./install.rb`

-This will copy all the files in `files` folder to the appropriate locations
+This will create symlink to all dotfiles in your home folder

-## Configuration
-You should change the files `~/.bashrc` and `~/.gitconfig` to your settings.